Unified Robust Boosting: Introduction

 \section{Introduction}

 Boosting is a powerful supervised machine learning algorithm.
 As an ensemble method, boosting combines many weak learners to generate a strong prediction.
+Being a functional descent method, boosting finds wide applications in regression and classification problems. \citet{Frie:2001} and \citet{friedman2000additive} discussed boosting for a variety of convex loss functions.
+Boosting can be utilized to fit various models with different base learners, including linear least squares, smoothing splines, and regression trees \citep{Buhl:Hoth:2007, wang2018robust}.

+The \proglang{R} package \pkg{mboost} implements robust boosting with the Huber loss for continuous responses \citep{hothorn2023mboost}.
+Likewise, the package \pkg{xgboost} \citep{chen2024xgboost} implements a pseudo-Huber loss function.
+Notably, these loss functions are convex.
+While convex loss functions have computational advantages and are commonly used due to their ease of optimization, they can lack robustness to leverage points in the predictor variables \citep{maronna2019robust} and provide poor approximations to certain loss functions like the 0-1 loss \citep{wu2007robust, zhao2010convex, park2011robust} in classification problems.

+On the other hand, nonconvex loss functions, such as Tukey's biweight loss, can be robust to both vertical outliers in the response variable and leverage points.
+Moreover, nonconvex loss functions can achieve better generalization accuracy.

-As a functional decent method, boosting has a wide applications in regression and classification problems. \citet{Frie:2001, friedman2000additive} discussed boosting for a variety of convex loss functions.
-Boosting can be utilized to fit a variety of models with different base learners, including linear least squares, smoothing splines and regression trees \citep{Buhl:Hoth:2007, wang2018robust}.
-To deal with outliers, robust estimation and boosting can jointly provide more accurate estimation. \citet{wang2018quadratic, wang2018robust} proposed robust functional gradient boosting for nonconvex loss functions.
-These methods applied majorization-minimization (MM) scheme, an extension of the popular expectation-maximization (EM) algorithm in statistics.
-However, there is a lack of the weights as an indication of outlier status of observations, where small weights are assigned to observations deviated from the underlying model.
-In the classical robust estimation, the weights are derived from some robust loss functions, such as the Huber loss.
+Recent research has explored strategies to address outliers in boosting algorithms with nonconvex loss functions.
+For example, a study on boosting in the presence of outliers examined the role and efficiency of nonconvex loss functions for binary classification problems, aiming to adaptively handle outliers during the boosting process \citep{li2018boosting}. \citet{wang2018quadratic} and \citet{wang2018robust} proposed robust functional gradient boosting for nonconvex loss functions in the context of regression and classification problems, implemented in the \proglang{R} package \pkg{bst} \citep{wang2023bst}.
+These methods applied a majorization-minimization (MM) scheme, an extension of the popular expectation-maximization (EM) algorithm in statistics.
+These MM algorithms involve quadratic approximations of functions and difference-of-convex functions.
+However, they fail to generate weights as an indication of the outlier status of the observations.
+Small weights should be assigned to observations deviating from the underlying model.